sumnerevans/sumnerevans.com/content/posts/programming/what-happens-after-you-push/index.md

 {{<figure
   src="images/so-docker.png"
-  width="600"
-  title="Docker and Kubernetes are among the most popular technologies used by professional developers" attr="2024 StackOverflow Developer Survey"
+  alt="Image of the most popular other tools according to the 2024 StackOverflow developer survey" width="600" title="Docker and Kubernetes are among the most popular technologies used by professional developers" attr="2024 StackOverflow Developer Survey"